BrunoDatoMeneses/AMOEBA3/documentation/py4j_demo/README.md

 ```
 python3 basic_demo.py
 ```
-You should get the classic amoeba's GUI, and random context appearing.
+You should get the classic ellsa's GUI, and random context appearing.

 Then you can look at some actual learning, inside [learn_gym.py](learn_gym.py).